 Telecommunications has evolved from a state-owned public utility sector to a more liberalized and private-dominated sector.
-There is no denying that liberalization and privatization of the telecommunications market resulted in a massive investment in telecom infrastructure and remarkable spread of telecommunication networks around the world, not to mention the growth of the internet.
+Liberalization and privatization of the telecommunications market resulted in a massive investment in telecom infrastructure and remarkable spread of telecommunication networks around the world, not to mention the growth of the internet.